 A guided tour is the only way visitors can see the Taliesin West complex, which includes The Frank Lloyd Wright Foundation (fundraising), The Frank Lloyd Wright Memorial Foundation (archives), The Frank Lloyd Wright School of Architecture, and Wright's home.
 The Taliesin Association of Artists, a group of architects dedicated to the spirit of the founder, is also on site at Taliesin West.

 - Panorama Tour: 1 hour.
 Visit the Cabaret Theater, Music Pavilion, Kiva, Wright’s private office, outdoor spaces, terraces, gardens, and walkways.
 Year-round.

 - The Insights Tour: 90 minutes.
 Same as the Panorama Tour, plus Frank Lloyd Wright's living quarters.
 Year-round.

 - Behind-the-Scenes: 3 hours.
-In-depth look at Taliesin West.
+An in-depth look at Taliesin West.
 It's the Insights Tour but with the opportunity to talk to Wright associates.
 Architecture enthusiasts especially enjoy this tour.
 Year-round.

 - Desert/Insights Tour: A combination tour offered November through April.

 - Night Lights in the Desert: 2 hours.
 Includes everything on the Insights Tour but seen through the different perspective of twilight.
 Light refreshments.
 February, March, April, May, October, November.
 In December, the Night Lights Tour goes festive for the holidays, with music and light holiday refreshments.

 Also on this property, The Frank Lloyd Wright Foundation Archives is "the largest and most complete collection of materials related to a single artist housed under one roof anywhere in the world."

 From time to time, special events will be hosted by Taliesin West as "The primary objective of The Frank Lloyd Wright Foundation’s Arts & Culture Program is to offer the public various performances, exhibitions, and workshops in the area of arts and culture.
 The program serves to heighten public awareness of Taliesin as a National Historic Landmark and draws attention to the historical intersection of architecture, arts, and agriculture unique to the Taliesin campus."

 Tips for Visiting

 Here are some things you should know before you take a tour:

 - People are not permitted to wander on their own.
 You must enroll in a guided tour.